Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 This scope interface defines `async` and `sleep` to start sub-tasks in the same thread and to efficiently sleep in a cooperative way.
 The `@RestrictsSuspension` annotation on the scope interface is _not_ needed.
-We'll have _composability_ with arbitrary 3-rd party suspending functions, like asynchronous IO as shown in [wrapping callbacks](#wrapping-callbacks) section, with `await` suspending function as shown in [suspending functions](#suspending-functions) section, etc.
+We'll have _composability_ with arbitrary 3rd party suspending functions, like asynchronous IO as shown in [wrapping callbacks](#wrapping-callbacks) section, with `await` suspending function as shown in [suspending functions](#suspending-functions) section, etc.

-In order to dispatch all suspensions inside the `asyncThread{}` coroutine into the thread, dispatcher is installed in a coroutine as explained in the [dispatcher](#dispatcher) section:
+In order to dispatch all suspensions inside the `asyncThread{}` coroutine into _the_ thread, dispatcher is installed in a coroutine as explained in the [dispatcher](#dispatcher) section: